Former Reality TV Star and Playboy Mansion Resident Holly Madison On Fame and Reinvention

 Personal branding is key for anyone looking to reinvent their image and today, many celebrities rely on social media to construct their public identity.
 But Madison isn’t one of them.
 “I don’t know if I’ve outgrown it or if I feel like it’s become too manufactured, but I’m just not as into it, ” Madison says.
 “I’m so sick of Instagram right now—I feel like I don’t have a lot of followers because I’m not constantly posting tits and ass, but that’s not who I am or what I want to market anymore.”

-If Down the Rabbit Hole was about setting the record straight against countless tabloid headlines, then The Vegas Diaries is more about Madison’s reinvention.
-She describes it as a journey toward self-sufficiency, having spent most her 20s living in the Playboy Mansion.
-“We all reach a point in our adult lives when we need to go out there and figure out who we are, and for me that came later in life, ” Madison says.
+Good She describes it as a journey toward self-sufficiency, having spent most her 20s living in the Playboy Mansion.
+“We all reach a point in our adult lives when we need to go out there and figure out who we are.
+For me that came later in life, ” Madison says.
 “I hadn’t really grown up or learned who I was or what I really wanted to do in life, independent of being with someone and living their life.”

 “This is my story about how I reinvented myself and started over, ” Madison says.
 “If I were to give somebody advice on reinventing themselves, I would say do a complete 180 because it’s really hard to get people to change their opinion of you.”